Lung cancer

-Treatment for early stage lung cancers tends to include surgery to remove the tumor, sometimes followed by radiation therapy and chemotherapy to kill remaining cancer cells.
-Later stage cancers are treated with radiation therapy and chemotherapy alongside targeted molecular therapies and immune checkpoint inhibitors.
-Even with treatment, lung cancer is often deadly, with around 19% of people surviving five years from their lung cancer diagnosis.
-Survival is higher in those diagnosed at an earlier stage, diagnosed at a younger age, and in women compared to men.
+Treatment for early stage lung cancer includes surgery to remove the tumor, sometimes followed by radiation therapy and chemotherapy to kill any remaining cancer cells.
+Later stage cancer is treated with radiation therapy and chemotherapy alongside drug treatments that target specific cancer subtypes.
+Even with treatment, only around 20% of people survive five years on from their diagnosis.
+Survival rates are higher in those diagnosed at an earlier stage, diagnosed at a younger age, and in women compared to men.